MananJMehta/Self-navigating-Car/README.md

 ﻿# Autonomous-car

+Please checkout to Embedded Branch for all FreeRTOS and driver codes.
+Checkout to Android for the Android app code.

 This is the master repository for the autonomous car project of CMPE 243 under Prof. Preetpal Kang.

 To start working on this project follow the steps mentioned below: